Showcasing Scotland Summer Reception and MP Awards

 Which Scottish MP has shamelessly promoted the interests of Scotland above all others and pushed the country up the political agenda?

-• Torcuil Crichton – Unashamedly Scottish but particularly for his work on Harland and Wolff and for promoting the Gaelic language which means media and parliamentary eyes have been pushed far beyond the central belt.
+• Torcuil Crichton MP – Unashamedly Scottish but particularly for his work on Harland and Wolff and for promoting the Gaelic language which means media and parliamentary eyes have been pushed far beyond the central belt.

 Former deputy first minister of Scotland